 Oftentimes those who are suffering from an impacted wisdom tooth will notice their gums toward the back molar will look angry, extremely red, and may even bleed from time to time.

-Don't Wait to Seek Treatment!
-Call us Today
+Don’t Wait to Get Your Impacted Wisdom Teeth Removed.
+Call us Today.

 If you are experiencing any of the above signs, then you owe it to yourself to schedule an appointment with Advanced Cosmetic & Family Dentistry of Alpharetta.
 You don’t have to live in pain.
 We can help!